Rapidiously myocardinate cross-platform intellectual capital model. Appropriately create interactive infrastructures

 15. Chatakpur

-Why Visit: An eco-village nestled in Senchal Wildlife Sanctuary.
+Why Visit: An eco-village tucked inside Senchal Wildlife Sanctuary.

 Top Attractions:

-How to Reach: 12 km along Senchal road; taxis only.
+How to Reach: 12 km from Darjeeling along Senchal Road.

 Best Time: November–February.